 • College tutors: $60 to $110 per hour

-Regarding higher education, prices are much more significant than for K-12, partly because the subjects are more complex and specific to a profession.
-A high school student will have different requirements than college students.
+For higher education, prices are much more significant than for K-12, partly because the subjects are more complex and specific to a profession.

-Their qualifications and experience matter in this case, but that does not mean that a less experienced tutor hasn't got the knowledge necessary to provide extraordinary lessons for pupils.
+Your qualifications and experience matter in this case, but that doesn't mean that a less experienced tutor hasn't got the knowledge necessary to provide extraordinary lessons for pupils.

 tutor and tutee high-fiving

-It is important to acknowledge fairness in tutoring rates for both tutors and parents.
-Tutors have to feel like they're being fairly paid for the service they provide and prepare for hours in advance.
-Also, the parents want to pay a fair tutor rate per hour, especially considering that supplementary education can be expensive, and some are budgeting especially for this.
+Similarly, parents want to pay a fair tutor rate per hour, especially considering that supplementary education can be expensive and some are budgeting especially for this.

-In order to make sure the tutoring rate is fair, here are some important things to consider before choosing tutoring services:
+To make sure your tutoring rate is fair, here are some important things to consider:

 • Tutor's qualifications and years of experience